ace-wg/ace-edhoc-oscore-profile/draft-ietf-ace-edhoc-oscore-profile.md

 * C receives a number of 4.01 (Unauthorized) responses to OSCORE-protected requests sent to RS and protected using the same OSCORE Security Context.
 The exact number of such received responses needs to be specified by the application.

-* C receives a nonce N2 in the 2.01 (Created) response to an unprotected POST request to the /authz-info endpoint at RS, when re-posting a still valid access token associated with the existing OSCORE Security context together with a nonce N1, in order to trigger the use of the EDHOC-KeyUpdate function (see {{edhoc-key-update}}).

 * The authentication credential of C (of RS) becomes invalid (e.g., due to expiration or revocation), and it was used as CRED\_I (CRED\_R) in the EDHOC execution whose PRK\_out was used to establish the OSCORE Security Context.

 RS MUST discard the current OSCORE Security Context shared with C when any of the following occurs: